gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 Balance Shipping Cost and Distance with Split Shipments
 {% endembed %}

-> Note: To further minimize high cost of shipping duer to order splitting, you can use the [shipment threshold](./additional-sttings.md) feature of HotWax Commerce.
+> Note: To further minimize the high cost of shipping due to order splitting, you can use the [shipment threshold](./additional-settings.md) feature of HotWax Commerce.

 ## Scenario 8: Managing Order Splitting for Grouped Items (Kits and Gift Items)